icebert04/ISBERTO/index.md

 by adding pictures, videos, and stories and store it all in this site.

-That is when I saw the importance of the Isberto.org It is not a project anymore but more of a Family Tree diary that will carry on from my generation to the next
+That is when I saw the importance of the Isberto.org It is not a project anymore, but more of a Family Tree diary that will carry on from my generation to the next

 ```